BtheGit/redux-redux/README.md

 Ok, that's all well and good, but the big question is how does our external program get access to this unsubscribe function, and how does the function get access to the listener so that it can find it and remove it from our array of listeners?

-It's worth noting that, like many questions in programming, there isn't one right answer.
+> It's worth noting that, like many questions in programming, there isn't one right answer.
 For example, the most obvious solution to you might be to add an unsubscribe method to the store object we return at the end of createStore.
 Then the external program can call that with the listener it wants to unsubscribe from at a later time.
 But that means the external program has to keep track of the listener callback just for the purposes of calling unsubscribe later (it needs the listener to be able to find it from the array of nextListeners in order to remove it).

-We're going to use a different method.
+We're going to use a simple method.
 One that brings us back to a concept we covered much earlier, closures.
-Remember, a function always stays connected to any variables that it references at the time of its creation, even if it subsequently gets passed all over the place.
+Remember, a function always stays connected to any variables that it references at the time of its creation, even if it subsequently gets passed back and forth all over the program.
 And we already have a reference to the appropriate listener inside of the subscribe function.
 So if we create the unsubscribe function inside of subscribe, it will always be attached to the appropriate listener.
-Of course we need to make sure we return that function at the same time, otherwise there won't be any way to access it.
-Just for good measure, we should also prevent unsubscribe from being called inside an action.
+Of course we need to make sure we return that function at the same time, otherwise there won't be any way to access it later.

+> Just for good measure, we should also prevent unsubscribe from being called inside an action.
 We'll use isDispatching once again to make sure of that.

 When we put everything together it should look like this:

 ```javascript
 function subscribe(listener) {